gnramsay/trekapi/README.md

 ## Work In Progress

-This is currently a stub and contains to usable functionality.
+This is currently a stub and contains no usable functionality.